WebAssembly/spec/document/text/lexical.rst

 Tokens are formed from the input character stream according to the *longest match* rule.
 That is, the next token always consists of the longest possible sequence of characters that is recognized as a token.

-Tokens may explicitly be separated by space and formatting characters or :ref:`comments <text-comment>`, collectively called :ref:`white space <text-space>`.
+Tokens may explicitly be separated by space, formatting characters or :ref:`comments <text-comment>`, collectively called :ref:`white space <text-space>`.
 Except for :ref:`string <text-string>` literals, white space cannot appear inside a token.